 Continued growth is often times unsustainable.
 If shifts in the economy, within your company, or in the industry, lead to a decline in profits or capital, this could have severe consequences to your budget.
-If you miss target tiers, you can lose a host of discounts that further ding your bottom line.
+If you miss target tiers, you can lose a host of carrier discounts that further ding your bottom line.
 Be open and honest with your carrier and be sure to form a new settlement that reflects the uncertainty ahead.

 Are you a seasonal shipper?

-If you are a seasonal shipper and you come to an agreement with your carrier that is executed outside of the peak season, you might fail to achieve revenue thresholds required to hit discounts in your target tier.
+If you are a seasonal shipper and you come to a tentative agreement with your carrier that is executed outside of the peak season, you might fail to achieve revenue thresholds required to hit discounts in your target tier.
 To avoid this, your carrier should include an appropriate “ramp up” period so that your company has the time to establish a weekly rolling average that will let you reach your goals.